JPMorgan Chase: Chemical Banking Corporation

 J.P.
-Morgan & Company
+Morgan and Company

 The House of Morgan was born out of the partnership of Drexel, Morgan & Co., which in 1895 was renamed J.P.
 Morgan & Co. (see also: J. Pierpont Morgan).
 J.P.
 Morgan & Co. financed the formation of the United States Steel Corporation, which took over the business of Andrew Carnegie and others and was the world's first billion dollar corporation.
 In 1895, J.P.
 Morgan & Co. supplied the United States government with $62 million in gold to float a bond issue and restore the treasury surplus of $100 million.
 In 1892, the company began to finance the New York, New Haven and Hartford Railroad and led it through a series of acquisitions that made it the dominant railroad transporter in New England.

 Built in 1914, 23 Wall Street was the bank's headquarters for decades.
 On September 16, 1920, a terrorist bomb exploded in front of the bank, injuring 400 and killing 38.
 Shortly before the bomb went off, a warning note was placed in a mailbox at the corner of Cedar Street and Broadway.
 The case has never been solved, and was rendered inactive by the FBI in 1940.

 In August 1914, Henry P. Davison, a Morgan partner, made a deal with the Bank of England to make J.P.
 Morgan & Co. the monopoly underwriter of war bonds for the UK and France.
 The Bank of England became a "fiscal agent" of J.P.
 Morgan & Co., and vice versa.
 The company also invested in the suppliers of war equipment to Britain and France.
 The company profited from the financing and purchasing activities of the two European governments.
 Since the U.S. federal government withdrew from world affairs under successive isolationist Republican administrations in the 1920s, J.P.
 Morgan & Co. continued playing a major role in global affairs since most European countries still owed war debts.